Wu-Haonan/Repeat-Aware_mutation_rate_estimator/README.md

 # Repeat-Aware_mutation_rate_estimator

-This tool estimates the mutation rate between two sets of sequences (e.g., two genomes, or raw sequencing reads).
-Our method is robust to input sequences with high repetitiveness.
+This tool estimates the mutation rate between two sets of sequences, such as two reference or assembly genomes, or an assembly genome and raw sequencing reads.
+The method is designed to be robust to input sequences with high repetitiveness.

-This repository builds upon the ideas from [this work](https://github.com/medvedevgroup/Repeat-Aware_Substitution_Rate_Estimator/tree/main), with significant optimizations.
-It enables faster computation of mutation rates (genomic distances) between two whole genomes, leveraging KMC and other mature tools.
+This repository builds upon the ideas of [this work](https://github.com/medvedevgroup/Repeat-Aware_Substitution_Rate_Estimator/), with substantial optimizations for scalability and speed.
+By leveraging KMC for k-mer counting and sourmash for sketching, our implementation enables fast mutation rate estimation between two ~3GB genomes in approximately 10 minutes of wall-clock time.

 ---